- Man Utd Confirm 13 Ins & Outs This Summer

 4-3-3: Liverpool predicted XI to face Man City

-The two remaining Premier League sides meet head-to-head in the UEFA Champions League quarter-final round as Liverpool face Manchester City.
+The two remaining Premier League sides meet head-to-head in this season’s UEFA Champions League quarter-final round as Liverpool face Manchester City.

 Liverpool host the first leg at Anfield this evening looking to take a lead to the Etihad Stadium for the return leg in six days’ time.